|Group||2||Melting point||1287°C, 2349°F, 1560 K|

 |ChemSpider ID||4573986||ChemSpider is a free chemical structure database|

-- Beryllium is an element with the atomic number 4 in the periodic table.
+- Beryllium is an element with an atomic number of 4 in the periodic table.

 - It is a bivalent and highly toxic element.